You Support This Site

 This apparently shows - yet again - how highly black men value white women over black women.
 And who can blame them?

-But the mostly white crew won't stand for such a trade and fire their guns into the air, running back to shore.
-Nobody asks the opinion of lone black crewmember, Boan (Julius Harris: BLADE , DARKMAN, MANIAC COP III, SHRUNKEN HEADS).
+But in KING KONG 1976, the mostly white crew won't stand for such a trade and fire their guns into the air, running back to shore.
+Nobody asked the opinion of lone black crew member, Boan (Julius Harris: BLADE , DARKMAN, MANIAC COP III, SHRUNKEN HEADS).

 Safely back on the ship, Charles Grodin's Wilson, continues the snarling and teeth gnashing, trying to look as Snidely Whiplash as possible.
 Jeff Bridges' Prescott character walks around in sophomore-put-down-mode: cavillous as a coffee shop poet.
 Lange's Dwan, meanwhile, keeps spouting the most insouciant drivel.